Sayrrexe/Wiverno/docs/api/core/router.md

 # Router

 The `Router` class provides a way to organize and group routes separately from the main `Wiverno` application.
-Routes defined in a router can be included in a Wiverno application using `include_router()`.
+Routes defined in a router can be included in the main application using `include_router()`.

-## Module: `wiverno.core.router`
+## Module: `wiverno.core.routing.router`

 ## Overview